 Engine Sample Selection.

 For each engine family group with California sales volumes of 150 units or more per year, the manufacturer shall select for quality audit testing a representative sample of three engines or one percent of production, whichever is greater, from the highest sales volume engine family within the entire engine family group.
 For engine family groups with California sales volumes of less than 150 units per year, no testing shall be required unless requested by the Executive Officer based upon information and belief that such engine family groups are in noncompliance with applicable regulations.
-Each selected engine for quality-audit testing must pass the inspection test, by being equipped with the appropriate emission control systems certified by the ARB.
-The procedure for selecting engines must be submitted to the Chief, Mobile Source Division, 9528 Telstar Avenue, El Monte, CA 91731, prior to the start of production for the 1996 model year.
+Each selected engine for quality-audit testing must pass the inspection test, by being equipped with the appropriate emission control systems certified by CARB.
+The procedure for selecting engines must be submitted to the Chief, Emissions Certification and Compliance Division, 4001 Iowa Avenue, Riverside, CA 92507, prior to the start of production for the 1996 model year.

 * * * * *